 Much like our own name, Valentines is drawn from ancient culture and we have the Romans to thank for this annual calendar event.
 First starting in 496 AD, 14th February marked the death of a saint or maybe even the start of Spring – it’s still up for historical debate!

 Today Valentines has a very different meaning.
 A one day in the year when we can show our softer side with public or private displays of love and affection.
 And of course, it’s now a huge global commercial calendar date too.
 So has Valentines Day become overwhelming?
 Is it now less of a celebration of mutual love and more of intense commercial pressure?

-Despite the commercialisation of Valentines, this moment should not confined to couples.
-We also love the anti Valentines movements such as #Galentines.
+Despite the commercialisation of Valentines, this moment should not be confined to couples.
+We also love the anti-Valentines movements such as #Galentines.
 All about celebrating being single and female.
 There is nothing negative about this – love definitely sits right at the heart of this movement.
 But is anyone driving the male equivalent?
 Please let us know!

 What we do know for sure is that love is essential.
 It is vital to humankind.
 We know from global mental health studies that a lack of received love has a heavy human cost.

 And we recognise that the warmth, calm and confidence that love brings is not limited to romantic love.
 We celebrate the shared love for friends, family or even a beloved pet.
 Love can be directed to different places.
 Passion and deep emotions can be stirred in our love for nature, art, reading – even cars, buildings or a great pair of trainers/ sneakers!
 Love comes in many forms and should be cherished every day not just Valentines.

 Our form of love!